JacKeTUs/universal-pidff/README.md

 ## How to set up a base parameters?

+For now, please, use [Android App](https://play.google.com/store/apps/details?id=com.gudsen.mozapithouse)

+### Non working method
-You can do it through MOZA PitHouse with Wine.
+You can try to setup MOZA PitHouse with Wine.
 You need to tweak Wine prefix for them.

 That soft uses hidraw to set up a base.
 You need to create `udev` rule for allow access to hidraw device:
 ```